Oilwell Perforator Safety Training

-This course has been developed in conjunction with Enserva (formerly known as PSAC), Western Canada and the Territories government representatives to provide a minimum industry training standard for blasting in oil and gas wells.
+This course has been developed in conjunction with the Petroleum Services Association of Canada (PSAC) and Western Canada and the Territories government representatives to provide a minimum industry training standard for blasting in oil and gas wells.

 Upon successful completion of this course and Interprovincial examination with a minimum of 85%, Energy Safety Canada issues an Interprovincial Oilwell Blaster’s permit, valid throughout the Yukon, Northwest Territories, Saskatchewan, Alberta and British Columbia.

 This course teaches workers the skills they require to prevent incidents and to protect themselves, the public, property, and the environment.
 Workers will learn:

 - Safe storage

 Individuals seeking an interprovincial Oilwell Blasters permit must:

 - Be at least eighteen years of age

 - Be able to communicate effectively in English, both orally and written

 - Have a minimum of six months hands-on experience in preparing and firing oilwell explosive charges in the field in the past 36 months or have equivalent experience acceptable to the Oilwell Perforators Safety Training and Advisory Committee (shop gun assembly experience on its own is not sufficient to acquire a blasters permit).